lloydaf/unrelate/README.md

 `unrelate cleanup /path/to/file.ts`

-For example, if you wan to cleanup `./src/app/components/component.ts`, use the following command.
+For example, if you want to cleanup `./src/app/components/component.ts`, use the following command.

 `unrelate cleanup ./src/app/components/component.ts`

+## Contributing

+Please feel free to raise a PR if you want to contribute.